Silver surfperch

 Hyperprosopon ellipticum, the silver surfperch, is a species of surfperch native to the Eastern Pacific Ocean.
-They are one of three species in the genus Hyperprosopon.
 They may also be known as mojarra ovalada in Mexico.
+They are one of two species in the genus Hyperprosopon, and one of six in the subfamily amphistichinae.

 Etymology

 Hyperprosopon comes from the greek words "hyper" for "above" or "over," and "prosopon" for "face" or "snout," in reference to the upturned mouth of the species in the genus.
 The specific name ellipticum refers to its elliptical, oval-like body outline.

 Description

 The body of the Silver surfperch is oval and strongly compressed.
 The head is small and the mouth is moderately large.
 The body is silvery with dusky (brownish to gray) coloration on the back, and can have faint dusky bars on the sides.
 The tail is usually pink with an occasional orange spot on the anal fin.
 This species can reach a length of 26.5 cm TL, but most are under 20 cm.
 They can weigh up to 0.4 lb.

 It looks similar to the closely related walleye surfperch (H. argenteum) but lacks the black coloration on its pelvic fins, as well as having smaller eyes and lighter fin colors.